“If we dig precious things from the land, we will invite disaster.”

 The film was released and the world kept turning.
 Reggio tried to reignite the fire of Koyaanisqatsi twice, with 1988’s Powaqqatsi (which was about third world exploitation), and Naqoyqatsi (which was about futurism and accelerationism).

 The later films had bigger budgets but smaller impacts: they were like bombs landing on a target already blown to rubble.
 The trouble with making sequels to an experimental film is that, by definition, you’re no longer experimenting: you’re adding to a tradition.
 And even though Naqoyqatsi (in particular) tried to differentiate itself by amping up the digital editing to ridiculous and obnoxious levels, the Koyaanisqatsi approach had soaked into popular culture, and no longer seemed new or interesting.
 Hard to be impressed by time-lapse footage when you see the same stuff in Nike ads and Madonna music videos.

 Koyaanisqatsi is an awkward beast.
-Its strongest element is its craft…the craft that subtly works against it at every turn, because it adds distance between the viewer and the reality it portrays.
-This is one of those films that might be better if it was less competently made, because then we might the truth, instead of an endless farrago of editing tricks.
+Its strongest element is its craft…the craft that subtly works against it at every turn, because it adds distance between the viewer and the reality on the screen.
+This is one of those films that might be better if it was less competently made, because then we might the truth, instead of a farrago of editing tricks.